Healthvalue.ucsf.edu

 neb treatments over MDI?

 Nebs may be helpful in patients that are too altered or in too much distress to coordinate MDI usage.
 Intubated patients should NOT necessarily be administered nebs because MDIs are more effectively administered directly into the ventilatory circuit.
-What benefit do nebs give over MDIs?

-Systematic reviews have shown no significant difference between devices in any
+shown no significant difference between devices in

-for each of the clinical setting investigatFurthermore, studies have specifically shown that bronchodilator delivery by an MDI is
+efficacy outcome in any patient group for each of the clinical setting investigatFurthermore, studies have specifically shown that

-to wet neb in acute treatment of adults with airflow obstruction.
+equivalent to wet neb in acute treatment of adults with airflow obstruction.
 This has even

-been studied in patients acutely presenting to the ED: MDIs with spacers performed just
+acutely presenting to the ED: MDIs with spacers performed just

 as well as nebs among patients with COPD and asthma in an ED